mikucy/CS231A/README.md

 The course is CS231A: Computer Vision, From 3D Reconstruction to Recognition
 <br>The repository contains my solutions for problem sets
 <br>All the material can be downloaded from [class syllabus on stanford](http://web.stanford.edu/class/cs231a/syllabus.html)
+<br>There are some detailed comments in the codes which I hope will help you understand the program
 <br>
 # Reference solutions
 Here are some solutions which are easy to check, in case someone needs them.